Money2Eat4Life FREE READ

 A tip given to me by a computer programmer is to use a separate email account for your personal activities, one for your business (if you have one) and one strictly for internet sites where you need to supply an email to register or login.
 This way, you can restrict the amount of personal information you give to companies. **Please only use a SECURED internet connection for financial transactions of any kind online to keep your information safe!

 If you pay everything in cash and/or have no account or purchase histories, begin asking for and keeping ALL receipts for everything you buy for the next month or two.
 Start today as there is no need for a week to be Sunday to Monday or a month to be the 1st to last day of a calendar month.
-Group similar expenses (such as those on the Sample Initial Budget (but use YOUR OWN real expenses), total those each night in 10-30 minutes (times will vary by how much you spend and how often obviously)!
-At the end of 7 days add up each daily total for a weekly total and repeat for the next 4 weeks adding weekly totals together for a "monthly" total in each category.
+Group similar expenses (such as those on the Sample Initial Budget (use YOUR OWN real expenses), total those each night in 10-30 minutes (times will vary by how much you spend and how often obviously)!
+At the end of 7 days add up each daily total for a weekly total and repeat for the next 4 weeks adding weekly totals together for a monthly total in each category.
 This will give you a crystal-clear picture of where you are at now financially, and you will understand what is explained about how to eliminate quite a bit of unnecessary expenses in Chapter Two!

 In the meantime, estimate what you think you spend on all individual expenses to create an initial draft budget for now.
 Revise your next monthly budget with the actual totals from the receipts you keep for this next 4-week period.
 Repeat for a few more pay periods until you get a similar amount for each expense and revise your budget as necessary.